jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### Cluster Services page
-Investigate State of your current Microsoft Cluster Server.
+Investigate the state of your current Microsoft Cluster Server.

-#### Cluster Services grid
-Displays information about the state of your current Microsoft Cluster Server.
+The Cluster Services grid displays information about the state of your current Microsoft Cluster Server.

 You can view the status of each cluster resource and group, as well as the status of any cluster resources owned by each server (node) in the cluster.
 Spotlight Enterprise highlights any unusual conditions such as resources offline, or cluster nodes down.